Xilinx/mlir-aie/programming_guide/section-2/section-2g/README.md

 #### **Conclusion**

-The `npu_dma_memcpy_nd` and `ipu_sync` functions are powerful tools for managing data transfers and synchronization with AI Engines in the Ryzen™ AI NPU.
+The `npu_dma_memcpy_nd` and `npu_sync` functions are powerful tools for managing data transfers and synchronization with AI Engines in the Ryzen™ AI NPU.
 By understanding and effectively implementing applications leveraging these functions, developers can enhance the performance, efficiency, and accuracy of their high-performance computing applications.